icefairy2/HPC-Lab/assig4/README.md

 EXECUTABLE=superuseful
 ```

-The profile data can be found in the *superuseful* folder (gprof-call-graph.txt)
+The profile data can be found in the *ex1* folder (gprof-call-graph.txt)

 ### 3. Add compiler pragmas such that the kernel1 and kernel2 show up in the call graph but without incurring significant profiler overhead.